MarcFigueiredo/MySQL_InnerJoin/README.md

 # MySQL_InnerJoin
-A repository to show how to use Joins on MySQL.
+A repository to show how I'm usng Joins on MySQL.
 There is Inner and Left joins.